 Based on the severity and magnitude of the situation, the Governor may request that the President declare a major disaster or an emergency for the state.
-NCEM will alert FEMA that a request for federal assistance will be submitted.
-FEMA may pre-deploy a Liaison Officer to the State EOC and deploy an Emergency Response Team Advanced Element when a Presidential declaration appears imminent.
-This request for assistance will go from the Governor through FEMA.
+If a Presidential declaration appears imminent, FEMA may pre-deploy a Liaison Officer to the State EOC along with an Incident Management Assistance Team (IMAT).
+This request for assistance will go from the Governor to FEMA to the President.